 - Without a powder coat finish, stainless steel shows fingerprints, oils, bird residue etc. (i.e., requires light maintenance to keep completely smudge-free)

-Added benefits include ease of coordination into your architectural layout – because they can be stained and finished to suit nearly any design scheme, you can seamlessly coordinate your outdoor cabinets to adjacent structures, such as a built-in pergola, stained deck, siding, or other wooden structures.
+Added benefits include ease of coordination into your architectural layout – because they can be stained and finished to suit nearly any design scheme, you can seamlessly coordinate your outside cabinets to adjacent structures, such as a built-in pergola, stained deck, siding, or other wooden structures.

 - Effortlessly imparts a bespoke look & feel